 - Create a 90-Day Post-Merger Brand Transition Plan With Measurable Metrics

-A successful M&A deal starts with an audit of current and potentially acquired brands pre-merger to determine how one brand might negatively or positively affect the combined brand portfolio or company reputation.
+Successful M&A starts with an audit of current and potentially acquired brands pre-deal to determine how one brand might negatively or positively affect the combined brand portfolio or company reputation.
 Are new brands congruent with the acquiring company’s overall brand promise?
 What legacy internal systems and equity assets do the brands associated with the deal bring to the table?
 These questions among others require thoughtful analysis.

-Conduct thorough brand due diligence pre-merger and you will prevent unexpected, insurmountable post-merger brand integration challenges.
+Conduct thorough brand due diligence pre-deal and you will prevent unexpected, insurmountable post-deal brand integration challenges.

 Consider appointing a full-time internal or external brand integration planning manager or partner during the M&A deal bidding and negotiating process, before the transaction finalizes.